Skip to content

 Server database

-Team Edition supports the following internal databases:
+Team Edition supports the following database engines:

 • PostgreSQL (default)